vibe-hubber/openproject-mcp-server/README.md

 **✅ MVP Success**: Create projects, work packages, and dependencies through Claude, see proper Gantt charts in OpenProject

 **✅ Phase 1 Success**: Use email-based assignment, dynamic configuration, and enhanced error handling - all implemented and tested!

+**✅ Phase 2 Success**: Update work package statuses, add comments, retrieve activity history, and search with advanced filters - all implemented and tested!

 **🎯 Production Ready**: Deploy with Docker, integrate with Claude Desktop, use for real project management workflows